Li-Chongyi/ASIF-Net/README.md

 ## Data Preprocessing
 ```
-1) normalize the depth maps (note that the foreground should have higher value than the background in our method);
+1) normalize the depth maps (note that the foreground should have higher value than the background in our method)

-2) resize the testing data to the size of 224*224;
+2) resize the testing data to the size of 224*224

 3) put your rgb images to 'test_real' folder and your depth maps to 'depth_real' folder (paired rgb image and depth map should have same name)
 ```